DerekSelander/dsdump/docs/index.md

 symbol_offset_address = (virtual_symbol_address - containing_macho_section_virtual_address) + contain_macho_section_file_offset
 ```

-This trick is used extensively to find information in a file.
-For example, a pointer will reference another area in memory which is done through a virtual address.
+This trick is used extensively in [dsdump](https://github.com/DerekSelander/dsdump) to find information in a file.
+For example, a pointer will reference another area in memory via a virtual address.
 Using the above method, if you know the virtual address, you can obtain the file offset of what it is pointing to on disk.
 All pointers in memory will reference virtual addresses, not file offsets.

+<a name="pie"></a>
-### PIE
+#### PIE

 Ohhhh but it gets a bit more confusing than that.
 In addition to the vritual load address, the OS can shift a loaded image's virtual addresses to a different starting base address to help mitigate attacks.
 This is called **Address Space Layout Randomization** or simply **ASLR**.